 Sure, we’re not right on the raging waters here in San Joaquin-but flatwater practice at Lodi Lake will develop and sharpen the paddle skill necessary to hit the white waters.
 And make no mistake, the Mokelumne River can boast powerful currents, whirlpools, and ripples that make for a perfect balance of relaxation and adventure for newbies and veterans alike.
 Its slow flow is relaxing, and allows travelers to take in sights that vary from a plethora of animals, to foothills and canyons as the river winds.

-And this year’s massive rainfall and spring’s melting snowpack has the Mokelumne River running high.
-Dan Arbuckle of Headwater’s Kayak Shop is encouraging first timers to stay in Lodi Lake.
+And this year’s massive rainfall and spring’s melting snowpack have the Mokelumne River running high.
+Dan Arbuckle of Headwater’s Kayak Shop is encouraging first-timers to stay in Lodi Lake and pick up a reliable kayak such as the sun dolphin journey 10 ss so that they are as safe as possible out on the water.
 “We’re taking our Social Paddles to the dam, and with the weather we’ve had this year, it’s a great opportunity for people to learn new skills, like crossing currents and pulling out into eddys (reference our lingo list to find out what that is),” Dan shares.